Interested in working with NRTG as an instructor? Find out more here!

 Doug Ellis is a highly regarded, experienced Natural Resource educator and practitioner in BC Doug has more than 30 years experience teaching and working in the education, safety, wildland fire, forestry, arboriculture and recreation sectors.
 Doug travels throughout BC and Canada conducting field work and teaching Safety, Forestry, Wildlife Danger Tree, Sled Safe, ATV/UTV, Chainsaw, Firefighting and other training programs.

-Lindsey Felix, BSc, PhD, PBiol.
+Lindsey Felix, BSc, PhD, RPBio, PBiol

 Alan McNeill, BSc.